 Should you set up a limited company for buy-to-let properties?

-With mortgage interest relief being phased out by 2020 and being replaced by a tax credit, based on 20% of mortgage interest payments, buy-to-let landlords are increasingly considering whether to set up a limited company to hold their investment properties.
+As mortgage interest relief was finally phased out in 2020 and replaced by a tax credit, based on 20% of mortgage interest payments, buy-to-let landlords are increasingly considering whether to set up a limited company to hold their investment properties.

 Holding them in a limited company will mean that they are assessed for tax differently, including being able to claim full mortgage interest tax relief.
 It is a complicated decision that requires detailed analysis to assess the most efficient way of holding property.

 - How long you intend to own the property